Skip to content

 Stob Coire a' Chearcaill — common questions

-Stob Coire a' Chearcaill is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 11km with 800m of ascent and takes most walkers 3-5 hours.
+Stob Coire a' Chearcaill carries a 2/5 (moderate) grade on the OutdoorSCOT scale.
+Count on about 11km, 800m of ascent and a 3-5 hour day on the standard route.
 Terrain: Bracken-and-heather lower slopes — slow in summer growth, especially when the ferns have closed in by July.

-Where do I park for Stob Coire a' Chearcaill?
+Where should I park to climb Stob Coire a' Chearcaill?

-Standard parking is at NN058738 near Fort William.
+Standard parking is at NN058738.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Stob Coire a' Chearcaill?
+When should I climb Stob Coire a' Chearcaill?

 The standard good-weather months for Stob Coire a' Chearcaill are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.